pmmmwh/react-refresh-webpack-plugin/README.md

 > **:memo: Note**:
 >
-> Even though both the Babel transform (`react-refresh/babel`) and this plugin have optimisations to do nothing in `production`,
+> Ensure you have only enabled both the Babel transform (`react-refresh/babel`) and this plugin in `development` mode!
-> it is suggested to only have them both enabled in `development` mode to prevent shipping any additional code accidentally.

 <details>
 <summary>Using <code>ts-loader</code></summary>